Museum of Communication (Bern): Core exhibition

-Evolution of the permanent exhibitions
+Evolution of permanent exhibitions

-The Post Museum and the PTT Museum as corporate museums
+Post Museum and PTT Museum as corporate museums

 Ever since the first museum was established in 1907, it has staged its own permanent exhibitions.
 After a phase of adding to the collection in the main post office building in Bern and then a period of closure due to the mobilisation during the First World War, the collection of stamps on display were mainly of interest to philatelists.

-After moving to the new building of the Swiss Alpine Museum, the management decided to add more “current relevance and practical value to the Post Museum” and to design a more modern exhibition which, until the Second World War broke out, attracted some 12,000 visitors annually.
+After moving to the new building of the Swiss Alpine Museum, the management decided to add more "current relevance and practical value to the Post Museum" and to design a more modern exhibition which, until the Second World War broke out, attracted some 12,000 visitors annually.

 After the war, the museum reverted to normal opening hours and resumed its research and collection work.
 It also participated in shop-window exhibitions in various parts of the country and at regional fairs and cultural events.
 This had a positive impact on the museum's public awareness and on its visitor numbers.

 The idea behind the PTT Museum, which was housed in a new building constructed specifically for the purpose, was to combine the three main exhibition themes and allow visitors to experience them as a whole: postal history, the history of telecommunications and the stamp collection.
-The aim of the new museum was to “paint an holistic and comprehensive picture of the PTT as a conveyer of communications”.
+The aim of the new museum was to "paint an holistic and comprehensive picture of the PTT as a conveyer of communications".
 The intention was that the exhibition would be informative and easy to understand, even for laypeople.
-The exhibits were displayed in their relevant social setting and the idea was to “present them in a well-thought-out and educational way, grouped according to a number of well-structured central themes”.
+The exhibits were displayed in their relevant social setting and the idea was to "present them in a well-thought-out and educational way, grouped according to a number of well-structured central themes".
 Moreover, visitors were given the opportunity to take an active part in simulated real-life situations.
 This included interactive exhibits on letter writing and simulations of senders and recipients.